BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 ---

 The State of Elm survey takes the pulse of the Elm community.
+What experiences do newcomers have, and are they learning at decent pace?
 What companies have Elm in production?
-What are people’s experiences when coming to Elm, and are they learning at decent pace?
-What tools are popular, and which need help?

 This year, the survey ran from the end of Janary to the beginning of March, and collected 1,176 responses (about the same as last year.)
-After the survey ended, I scrubbed each field for 17 of the questions to make sure we had good data, reduced five of the questions to tags, and performed the following analysis.
+After the survey ended, I scrubbed each field for 17 of the questions to make sure we had good data, reduced five of the questions to tags, and performed the analysis below.
-Thank you for your patience while I did this, and thank you to all the people who checked in and asked if they could help!
+I know it's been a long wait; thank you for your patience while I did this, and to all the people who checked in and asked if they could help!

 Let's get going!